-- Proposed flats at ground, first, second and third floor - Daylight and Sunlight into Proposed Windows and habitable rooms

-An assessment of daylight & sunlight into rooms within the proposed flats has been carried out.
-This is to ensure future residents will benefit from the well-being of adequately daylit rooms.
-This will include the calculations of:

-- a.
-Target Daylight Factor Levels for each habitable room (kitchen, living room and bedroom)
+- Proposed units at Basement level only Daylight and Sunlight into Proposed Windows and guest rooms An assessment of daylight & sunlight into rooms within the proposed re-development has been carried out.
+This is to ensure future occupiers will benefit from the well-being of adequately daylit rooms.
+This will include the calculations of: - a.
+Target Daylight Factor Levels for each habitable bedroom

-The assessment of daylight and sunlight to the proposed residential units, indicates that the target daylight factor meets the recommended values set by BRE for all habitable rooms.
+The assessment of daylight and sunlight to the proposed hotel rooms, indicates that the target daylight factor meets the recommended values set by BRE for most proposed units.